yordan-mitev/rosemary/index.md

 ## Filter the Grid with the DropDownList

 Finally, let's add some component interaction.
-The Grid has [built-in filtering UI]({% slug filtering_grid %}), but instead, we will use the DropDownList to filter the Grid by product category.
+The Grid has a [built-in filtering UI]({% slug filtering_grid %}), but instead, we will use the DropDownList to filter the Grid by product category.
 To achieve this, we need to add a [`valueChange` handler]({% slug overview_ddl %}#toc-events):

 1. Add the `handleFilterChange` method in `src/app/app.component.ts`: